Ruby Tui: Personal life

 Tui has three half-siblings, Lesh, Dane, and Nikki.

 In 2012, Tui completed a Bachelor of Arts degree, with a major in Media and Communication and another in English.

 Tui received a scholarship to study at Aoraki Polytechnic, where she completed a Certificate in Sports and Fitness in 2013.

-For seven years up until it ended in 2019, Tui was in a relationship with another woman.
+For seven years until 2019, Tui was in a relationship with another woman.

 On 27 September 2022, she released her autobiography, Straight Up.
 The book was written in conjunction with professional writer Margie Thomson and came about after Tui was approached by Jenny Hellen at publisher Allen & Unwin New Zealand.
 In the book, she describes her problematic family background, her sexuality, and the circumstances that repeatedly led her to consider abandoning her sporting career prematurely.
 At the 2023 Aotearoa Book Trade Industry Awards, the book won the Nielsen Bookdata New Zealand Bestseller Award for the best-selling New Zealand title published between April 2022 and March 2023.